Tropical toric maximum likelihood estimation: Introduction

-The tropical toric maximum likelihood estimation problem asks to circumvent computing this classical intersection and instead find the tropical critical points $\val(cX_A\cap Y_{A,u})$ directly from the tropical data vector $w$.
+The tropical toric maximum likelihood estimation problem asks to circumvent computing the classical intersection as in Theorem \ref{theorem: Birch} and instead find the tropical critical points $\val(cX_A\cap Y_{A,u})$ directly from the tropical data vector $w$.
 Because the generically scaled intersection and the valuation map commute in this setting \cite[Theorem 3.6.1]{maclagan_2015_introduction}, this problem translates to finding the intersection points between

 where the Euclidean closure is taken inside $\mathbb{R}^n$.
 By the fundamental theorem of tropical geometry \cite[Theorem 3.2.5]{maclagan_2015_introduction}, these pointwise valuations are tropical varieties.
 The tropical toric variety $\trop(cX_A)=\row(A)$ is a classical linear subspace while the tropical affine space $L_{A,u}:=\trop(Y_{A,u})$ is a polyhedral complex whose combinatorial structure is governed by a matroid.
 The algebraic problem of intersecting a toric variety with an affine subspace is thus replaced by the combinatorial problem of intersecting a linear subspace with a polyhedral complex.
 Throughout the article, $e_i$ will denote the $i$th basis vector of $\R^n$, $e_\tau=\sum_{i\in\tau}e_i$ the indicator vector of a subset $\tau\subseteq[n]$, and $\pos(e_i \mid i\in\tau)= \{\sum_{i\in\tau}\lambda_ie_i \, : \, \lambda_i\geq 0\}$ the cone with rays $(e_i)_{i\in\tau}$.
 We revisit Example \ref{example: binary random variables - classical solution} from the tropical perspective.